Architects want better 3D models – going digital is the answer

 The level of skill and volume of work required to build a physical model can mean big bills running into many thousands of dollars, francs or pounds.
 Digital models remove that human resource element and replace it with ready-to-go software, making them far cheaper to produce, update, transport and share with no loss of quality or versatility.
 That versatility also means it’s easy to reuse and rework them across multiple projects to help identify and minimize mistakes and refine concepts before building, which only makes them more cost effective.

-A key value of models is the ability to build and test, then update and test again – and again and again until the design is perfect, stakeholders are aligned and the project is ready for construction.
+A key value of models in digital architecture design is the ability to build and test, then update and test again – and again and again until the architectural project is perfect, stakeholders are aligned, and the project is ready for construction.
 This makes versatility key, which is perhaps the most obvious advantage digital models have over physical.

-Need to update a physical model?
+Need to update a physical model in traditional architectural plan?
 That could mean starting from scratch building a new one or at the very least waiting for manual changes to the existing iteration.
-Need to update a digital model?
-No problem, with the right software we can swap entire buildings in minutes and easily test other scenarios like weather and seasons that aren’t possible with a physical model.
+Need to update a digital model in architecture design?
+No problem, with the right 3D modeling software we can swap entire buildings and 3D objects in minutes and easily test other scenarios like weather and seasons that aren’t possible with a physical model, making the architecture project development process more efficient and effective.

 Minimize errors and miscommunication

-Digital models bring together components from different industries involved in construction such as electrics, plumbing and interior design.
-By aligning them with each other to see how they interact and affect the building as a whole, architects can test potential outcomes to find optimum solutions for the design, layout and implementation.
+Digital models bring together components from different industries involved in construction projects such as electrics, plumbing and interior design.
+By aligning them with each other, even in real time, to see how they interact and affect the building as a whole, architects can test potential outcomes to find optimum solutions for the design, layout and implementation.
 This helps reduce design errors and miscommunications between typically disparate trades.

 Transporting physical models, usually made from wood or plastics, to show clients or exhibit at shows for example, can be a risky and expensive business.
-Not so with digital models which can be shared infinitely and sent instantly to anywhere in the world at the press of a button.
+Not so with digital models, which can be easily transferred and shared through digital file sharing, allowing for remote collaboration and virtual presentations.
+Digital models have global accessibility, allowing architects and designers to work with clients and stakeholders from all over the world.

 What can architects use digital 3D models for?